 Instead, EBPPs eliminate time as a variable.
 The consumer has control over their payment, creating the timeframe for it to be processed.
 Yet the biller has visibility into the payment process, and funds are available from that payment no more than a day later.

-“They can send a notification that doesn’t just say ‘your bill is overdue,’ it says ‘click here to pay it.’
-So there’s more control over contacting the payer to get them to pay it outright,” she says.
-“The time and effort involved in the credit and collections process can be reduced dramatically.“.
+“They can send a notification that doesn’t just say ‘your bill is overdue.’
+It says, ‘click here to pay it.’
+So there’s more control over contacting the payer to get them to pay it outright,” he says.
+“The time and effort involved in the credit and collections process can be reduced dramatically.

 EBPP: Easy to use for consumers and governments